foundersandcoders/Node-Intro-Workshop/README.md

 This article presents a great summary of these topics and node as a whole: [the art of node](https://github.com/maxogden/art-of-node).

-### Modules
+### modules

-Modules are just small programs you can integrate with the bigger program you are writing.
+Modules are just small programs you can integrate with the other programs you are writing.
-They package programs so that they can be exported to be imported into and used by other programs.
+They package programs so that they can be exported to be used by other programs.
 Node's core library is made up of modules you can import into your programs as needed to make use of their functionality.